analytics-portfolio/data-product-design-interview-prep/frameworks_strategies.md

 (THE ABOVE SHOULD BE MY HOOK)

 ### During the Interview...
-Product Design interview is your chance to show off your skills in developing a solution for a product on a business level, and communicating your thought process to your peers.
+Product Sense interview is your chance to show off your skills in developing a solution for a product on a business level, and communicating your thought process to your peers.
 It is also intimidating because sometimes there isn't a single right answer, and the questions are different across industries.

 Therefore perspective matters: what interviewers want to see is whether you can think on your feet, communicate effectively, and